npsot_bluebonnet_full_color

 Maintenance

-Twist-leaf yucca is great to plant in dry, shady spots and shaded rock gardens.
-Spent flower stems add summer/winter interest, remove before spring.
-Remove flower stalks after blooming or leave pods to seed out.
+Endemic to the Edwards Plateau Ecoregion of Texas.
 Little to no maintenance required.
-Remove dead leaves, if desired.
+Twisted-leaf yucca is great to plant in dry, shady spots and shaded rock gardens.
+Spent flower stems add summer/winter interest.
+Remove flower stalks before spring, after blooming, or leave pods to seed out.
+Trim dead leaves.
+Native habitat: rocky hillsides of limestone ledges, open plains, woodlands.
+Propagation: seed, transplant offsets.

 Comments

 Blooms April-June.
-Endemic to the Edwards Plateau Ecoregion of Texas.
+Forms open colonies of rosettes.
 Leaves are edged with white or red and covered with white curly hairs.
 New leaves are straight but twist with age.
-Found on rocky hillsides of limestone ledges, open plains, woodlands.
+Clusters of bell-shaped flowers are borne on tall stalks.
+The fruit is a capsule.
 DNA evidence confirms the close relationship of Y. pallida and Y. rupicola.
 Hybrids will spread into adjacent ecoregions.
 Deer will eat the clusters of white bell shaped flowers, but not foliage.
-Larval Host: Kendall’s Yucca Skipper.
+Larval host: Kendall’s Yucca Skipper.
+Although still listed by some in the Agavaceae Family, the majority of botanical organizations now list it in the Asparagaceae Family.

 Previous Scientific Name(s): Synonym(s): Yucca tortifolia